ajberkley/plotly-user/README.md

 Lisp REPL working with data and generating plots in the browser as they investigate data.

+I do want a significant amount of interactivity from the browser based interface though--- it isn't just going to provide static plots.
+That's because I am aiming to replace my current workflow which uses Matlab.
+The interactivity out of the box of plotly isn't even close to what Matlab provides, but I think a minimally acceptable feature set is achievable without too much work.
+Using CLOG to push most of the interactivity code to the Common Lisp server side is nice because I prefer coding in Common Lisp over Javascript, but it's unlikely I'll completely avoid having to shim things into the Javascript side.

 ## Installing
 ```
 cd ~/quicklisp/local-projects